 Why Different LLMs Give Different Answers to the Same Prompt

+This question is the most important one as it helps to decide to choose one of the LLM among other LLMs.
 Large Language Models are probabilistic systems, not deterministic calculators.
 Even when given the same prompt, outputs can differ due to a combination of model architecture, training data, decoding strategy, and stochastic sampling.
 Here’s why:

 1️⃣ Model Architecture & Training Data